descuentostomy/descuentos/README.md

 ## Run Locally 🧑‍✈️

-Once you project is linked and database has data, you can start the development server.
+Once you project is linked and database has data, you can start the development server....

 ```sh
 pnpm dev